Skip to content

 Forums

-There are regular Junior Doctors Forum / Guardian of Safe Working meetings at Russells Hall Hospital.
-All junior doctors are encouraged to attend.
+There are regular Resident Doctors Forum / Guardian of Safe Working meetings at Russells Hall Hospital.
+All resident doctors are encouraged to attend.
 There are also regular meetings with the RCP Associate Tutors and Associate College Tutors to discuss issues more specific to the IMT programme.

 Mess

-The Dudley Group junior doctors mess is an organisation run by doctors for doctors.
+The Dudley Group resident doctors mess is an organisation run by doctors for doctors.

 There are two in the hospital, one is located on the ground floor along the corridor to the right of WHSmith, and the other is situated in South block opposite the gym.
 The mess offers a fridge, microwave, sofas, a TV and computers.
 It is a comfortable place to relax and rest on a busy shift.
 It can be accessed 24 hours day and offers social events.